HannimalCrackers/DHUM_73000/dashboardfails.md

 # Dashboard Fails

 #### NYC Parks Violations 311 Complaints Overview
 I made this dashboard with floating containers.
 It looks great in Tableau Public, both on desktop and web, but embedded into a blog it looks terrible and everything crashes together unless viewed in full screen mode.
+You can sort of wiggle the pie chart around in the frame, which is fun, but not desired functionality.

 Possible sources of dismay: floating containers?
 GitHub size constraints?